Adlertag: KG 2 raid

 For an hour after dawn on 13 August, there were few German tracks upon the plot tables in operations rooms, and none at all in the central and eastern Channel.
 The first signs of concentration, however, came earlier than usual, for between 05:30 and 05:40 two formations of 30 or more aircraft were located in the Amiens area.
-For 30 minutes, they remained over land, but at 06:10 they began moving inland.
+For 30 minutes, they remained over land, but at 06:10 they began moving over the Channel.
 The ROC and radar tracked them and guided the RAF units to intercept.
 Unaware of the German intent, the controllers directed three full squadrons and detachments of three others were alerted by 06:15.
 No. 151 Squadron RAF was protecting a convoy in the Thames, No. 111 was protecting RAF Hawkinge and No. 74 was covering RAF Manston.
 Parts of No. 85, No. 43 and No. 238 were also airborne near London.
 By 06:25, the German formations were well over the Channel.
 No. 238 was moved to cover their own base at RAF Warmwell.
 No. 257 was also ordered to take off at 06:20 to patrol Canterbury.
 Not satisfied with the strength of the forces already airborne, controllers dispatched squadrons 601, 213, 64 and 87 to intercept between 06:30 and 06:35.
 The first combats began at 06:30.

-Owing to the mistake by the ROC, and the Geschwader being missed approaching the eastern, instead of central Channel by radar, KG 2 hit the RAF airfield.
+Owing to the mistake by the Observer Corps, and the Geschwader being missed approaching the eastern, instead of central Channel by radar, KG 2 hit the RAF airfield.
 KG 2 claimed 10 Spitfires destroyed on the ground.
 In fact, no Fighter Command fighters were lost.
 For some time afterward, this wrong claim convinced German intelligence that Eastchurch was a fighter station and the Luftwaffe would launch seven fruitless raids on it in the coming weeks.
 Added to this mistake was the failure to keep up pressure.
 Raids were spaced out, giving the field time to recover.
 The station was used by RAF Coastal Command, which lost five Bristol Blenheims in the attack and one Coastal Command Spitfire.
 However, severe damage was done to the infrastructure.
 Much equipment and ammunition was destroyed and 16 of the Command's personnel were killed.
 RAF Eastchurch was back in operation by 16:00.